jerry-harm/hmac-file-server/README.md

 }
 ```

-### 3. Enhanced Logging
+### 4. Enhanced Logging
 We now use structured logging with `logrus.WithFields` to add more context to each log entry.
-This helps in debugging by providing useful metadata such as the client IP address, HTTP method, and file path.
+This helps in debugging by providing useful metadata such as the client IP address, HTTP method, file path, and session ID.

 **Key Changes:**
 ```go